 - The amount of broadcast traffic on the trunk port to which the Meraki AP is attached should be limited.
 Limiting broadcast traffic improves wireless performance.

-- Currently, VLAN tagging is not supported in a deployment in which Meraki APs are used to form a wireless bridge between two wired LANs.
+- Currently, VLAN tagging is only supported in a deployment in which Meraki APs are used to form a wireless bridge between two wired LANs if they're running MR28 firmware or higher

 Per-SSID VLAN Tagging